 - Click Save and continue editing (Figure 3.3).

-The URL field auto-populates when the page is saved.
+The URL field auto-populates when the page is saved and is based on the title of your collection.

 When copying text from an outside source such as Microsoft Word or any other type of document, you must first paste it into a text editor such as Notepad.
 After pasting it into a text editor, copy and paste the text into the PBS LearningMedia CMS.
 This removes any existing formatting that may compromise the appearance of your collection.